 - The single Block Label: When this is selected, the text appearing on the activity block will correspond to the text that is defined under the Label window of the Block Label Dialog.

-- Individual Segment Labels, each drawn on its own Segment: When this is selected, the text appearing on the activity block will correspond to the text that is defined under the Label window of each segment type's dialog box (which opens when the segment type box is clicked).
-Each
+- Individual Segment Labels, each drawn on its own Segment: When this is selected, the text appearing on the activity block will correspond to the text that is defined under the Label window of each segment type's dialog box.
+To define the text to appear in each segment type, click on the Segment Type box of the corresponding segment.

 The options under the scheduled operations tab determine the color of the activity block as seen on the Gantt chart.
 Activity blocks can show multiple segments and are represented by differently colored horizontal bars.
 Clicking on the Segment Type box will toggle the option to "Show" and will include a horizontal bar on the activity block for that segment type.
 The color of the segment type depends on the properties of the operation.
 The following segment types can be displayed on an activity block: